 2018–2022:

 Persistent activism peaked in October 2022, when Sporting Liberties joined forces with local clubs for a high-profile protest outside Dublin City Council, demanding immediate creation of green space and sports facilities at Marrowbone Lane depot site.
+The campaign also briefed national politicians and media, highlighting the broader social value of accessible team sports in preventing youth disengagement and encouraging community belonging.

 2023-present:

 The plight of Liberty Saints RFC, the only IRFU‑affiliated club without a home pitch, became a potent symbol of the crisis.
 Training small squads in a postage‑stamp green patch surrounded by brick walls, Liberty Saints became the face of Sporting Liberties’ messaging.
+New hope arose with the appointment of a new CEO at Dublin City Council, who committed in writing to begin designing a FIFA‑accredited pitch on the Marrowbone Lane site using a consultant in the coming weeks.

 Our Campaign